toolstack/cyan-backup/readme.txt

 This could be many things, but the most likely issue is your site is taking a long time to backup and the web server or PHP are timing out.
 Make sure both have high enough time-out options set to let the backup complete.

+= Something has gone horrible wrong and I can no longer run a backup, what can I do? =

+CYAN Backup uses a status file to tell if a backup is running or not, if this file hasn't been deleted after a backup is complete you won't be able to run another backup for 30 minutes.
+If you wish to force the deletion of the file, go in to Options and check the "Clear active backup status" and save the settings.
+This will force the deletion of the file.

 == Screenshots ==

 1. Backups page.